 The Folk Flute, and all of the Burns flute models, are available with three finger hole spacing options – Standard, Small-Handed and Large-Holed – and two finger hole alignment options – Ergonomic and In-line.
 The Ergonomic Small-Handed models are the most comfortable that we have ever seen for small-handed players, or those with hand impairments.
 Catering to such flute players is one of Casey Burns’ specialties, and in our opinion he has achieved the best level of comfort and playability we know of.

-We can sell you any of the Casey Burns flute models, all of which Grey recommends.
-This includes his keyed flutes, and flutes in a wide variety of pitch levels.
-Please contact Grey to make arrangements.
+Casey can accept orders for his other flutes on a case by case basis.
+Please contact Grey to consult and make arrangements.
 Buying your Burns flute through us helps to support the work Grey is doing in creating Irish flute and tin whistle instructional materials, and we are very grateful for your help in this regard.